 29. As 529 plans are intrinsically linked to taxes, please consult with your tax advisor before implementing anything mentioned here.

 If you’ve made it through all 29 thoughts, I hope that you’ve been inspired to investigate at least a few of them further.
-Let me know in the comments if you have followed any these down the rabbit and what you’re experience with 529 plans are.
+Let me know in the comments if you have followed any of these down the rabbit and what your experience with 529 plans is.